Club América: Presidents

-Honors
+Honours

 Club América is the most decorated side in Mexican football.
 The club has won 16 league titles, 6 Copa México championships, 7 Campeón de Campeones cups, and 1 Supercopa de la Liga MX.
 They hold the record for most league and cup titles, and their record Campeón de Campeones wins are tied with Guadalajara.
-In international competitions América has won 10 titles, the most for a club from the CONCACAF region.
+In international competitions América has won 10 titles, the most for a club from the CONCACAF.
 The club has won 8 continental championships, including a joint-record 7 CONCACAF Champions Cup/Champions League titles (shared with Cruz Azul), and 1 CONCACAF Giants Cup.
 Additionally, the club has won 1 Campeones Cup, a regional competition held between Liga MX and MLS clubs.
 In intercontinental competitions, América has won 2 Copa Interamericanas, a record amongst CONCACAF clubs.
 From 2019 to 2025, América held the distinction of being the outright record winner of its domestic league, cup competition, and confederation.